vjoel/tupelo/doc/faq.md

   A querying client can write a tuple that represents a query, and a responding client can take that tuple, perform the query, and write a response.
 See [example/subspaces/addr-book.rb](example/subspaces/addr-book.rb).

+3. Do I have to worry about retrying operations?
+What about idempotence to ensure that retried operations have no ill effects?

+  If a transaction in the block form (or a `take` or a `write_wait`) returns to the calling code, then it has (or will have) executed exactly once on all clients connected to the tupelo message sequencer.
+If you use `transaction` without a block, then you will need to rescue TransactionFailure and retry the transaction, which will execute at most once.

 Transactions
 ============